-When it comes to dogs, I’m biased towards the most intelligent working breeds.
+When it comes to dogs, I’m biased towards the working breeds.
 Specifically Border Collies, North American, and Australian Shepherds, and the miniature varieties of these.
 My first was a Border Collie named ‘Fiddle.’
 I found her at the Humane Society in Juneau, Alaska, where I was living.
 I remember being both excited about the new adventure and completely overwhelmed that I was in charge of a life other than my own.

 I’m grateful I had access to an amazing veterinarian who only does house calls, gracious with both time and knowledge, and who taught me everything I needed to know to raise Fiddle in a way that complemented her natural intelligence, curiosity, and disposition.

 I also had a pal in town who had had several Border Collies throughout his life and who taught me the importance of establishing boundaries and consistencies with dogs, especially working breeds.
 This is critical if we want pups who complement our own lives and don’t become dominant cost centers of misbehavior.
 After all, dogs are supposed to add value to our lives, not emotional overhead.

 Fiddle was an amazing girl but not without a few quirks that I unfortunately had to discover on-the-fly.
 Those are the risks that come along with the experience of adopting pups that start their lives somewhere else with someone else who may or may not have acted in the best interest of future owners in regards to what I mentioned about boundaries and consistency.

 There’s no way to know for sure how old Fiddle was when I found her.
 Maybe 6 months, maybe a year old?
 In any case, she had no doubt already established an opinion on many things.
 While most of them were compatible with my life at the time, some of them would not be as time went on.

 First, and most challenging one, was that, somewhere along the line, she’d likely been abused by a child or children and so made a wide arc around anyone that even remotely resembled one.